 All other characters

-AoM, Young Érik, La Siren (singing) : Josep Farkas (Sylent Fantôme), Jack Douze
+AoM, La Siren (singing) : Josep Farkas (Sylent Fantôme)

-Romani People: Marz Teres (younger old gypsy women), Anonymous guest stars
+Romani People: Marz Teres (younger, Old Romani women), Michael Rogers and Jack Chandler, Anonymous guest stars

 Bohème People: Charles Early, Anonymous guest stars